 The timing and form of distribution are selected by the executive at the time of the deferral election, and subsequent changes are limited.
 In the event of a change in control, participant accounts are distributed in a lump sum immediately prior to the date of the change in control.
-Deferred amounts are fully vested and earn interest at a rate reset annually to the higher of 110% of the Moody's Corporate Bond Yield Average Rate plus 1% (3.9% for 2021) or, at the election of the executive, are deemed invested in investment accounts that mirror the investment accounts available under our tax-qualified 401(k) savings plan in which all employees may participate.
+Deferred amounts are fully vested and earn interest at a rate reset annually to the higher of 110% of the Moody's Corporate Bond Yield Average Rate or the Moody's Corporate Bond Yield Average Rate plus 1% (3.9% for 2021) or, at the election of the executive, are deemed investment accounts that mirror the investment accounts available under our tax-qualified 401(k) savings plan in which all employees may participate.
 Deferrals of performance-based restricted stock unit awards cannot be transferred into other investments and are paid out in shares of common stock in accordance with the officer's payout elections following separation of service from the company.